-Montana law protects disabled adults of any age from abuse, neglect, and exploitation as stated by the Montana Attorney General.
-The law protects "vulnerable adults" and children from abuse, neglect, and exploitation.
-A "vulnerable adult" is defined to be an elderly person or person with a developmental disability.
+North Carolina law protects disabled adults of any age from abuse, neglect, and exploitation as stated by the North Carolina Attorney General.
+The law protects "vulnerable adults" and children from abuse, neglect and exploitation.
+A "vulnerable adult" is defined to be an elderly person or person with a developmental disabilities.